PipeWire/pipewire/doc/architecture.md

-# Architecture
+# PipeWire Architecture

 There are 2 main components that make up the PipeWire library:

- 1) An implementation of a graph based media processing engine.
+1. An implementation of a graph based media processing engine.
- 2) An asynchronous IPC mechanism to manipulate and introspect a graph in another process.
+2. An asynchronous IPC mechanism to manipulate and introspect a graph in another process.

 There is usually a daemon that implements the global graph and